Baby changing bags

 Don't overload yourself by chucking everything in your changing bag to lug around all day.
 Think about the essentials you will need, and perhaps some emergency items.
 Here's our packing list for your baby changing bag:

 - Nappies - about one for every hour you'll be out, plus an extra.
-If you want to know which are the best nappies to use for your baby, visit our guide to the best nappy brands to see how different brands compare as rated by parents, including both disposable and reusable nappies.
+If you want to know which are the best nappies to use for your baby, visit our guide to the to see how different brands compare as rated by parents, including both disposable and reusable nappies.

 - Baby wipes for sensitive skin